 Table 16 shows discard totals in metric tons for each year since the WCGOP has been collecting data.
+Prior to 1982, we assumed a discard rate of 1%, which is arbitrary, but reasonable.
 Total discards by fleet were calculated by summarizing the observed discards (d) and observed retention (r) by fleet on a coastwide basis.
 Using the observed landings (R), the total discards were calculated as where y and f indicate year and fleet, respectively.
 The groundfish mortality reports written by WCGOP personnel were not used because they did not contain the exact fleet structure needed and did not have uncertainty associated with the estimates.
 Coefficients of variation (CV) were calculated by bootstrapping vessels within ports because the observer program randomly chooses vessels within ports to be observed in the non-catch shares sectors.